perlmaster/perlstuff/README.md

-sys-processes.pl - display a list of system processes for Windows sys-services.pl - display a list of system services for Windows sys-tasklist.pl - display a list of tasks for Windows
+sys-processes.pl - display a list of system processes for Windows sys-services.pl - display a list of system services for Windows sys-tasklist.pl - display a list of tasks for Windows zipwrite.pl - write files to a ZIP file zipbackup.pl - backup an entire directory tree to a ZIP file

 the other files in this repository are files that are "required" by the above named scripts